AdamSpannbauer/iphone_app_icon/README.md

 ## Cluster output highlights

+*Note these results are from various levels of k when applying k means to the icons.
+The clustering was just for exploration as opposed to optimizing some level of k that yielded the best results.*

 ### Using only keypoint features

 Below are 2 results from clustering using only the keypoint features (while ignoring color features).
 You can see the focus on similar shapes/patterns that appear in the icons.
-On the left we can see the Tidal & Dropbox logo designs focus on repeating diamond patterns.
-On the left we can see similiarities in the sharp corners below a human-ish body and the 'stars' in the top of the icons.
+On the left we can see the [Tidal](https://itunes.apple.com/us/app/tidal/id913943275?mt=8) & [Dropbox](https://itunes.apple.com/us/app/dropbox/id327630330?mt=8) logo designs focus on repeating diamond patterns.
+On the left we can see similiarities in the sharp corners, a human-ish body, and the 'stars' in the top of the icons.

 <p align='center'>
   <kbd>